 Poinsettias have become as entwined with our Christmastime traditions as carols and mistletoe.
 And it’s no wonder.
 There’s something magical about poinsettias.
 Sparked by shortening days, they burst forth with dazzling color just as the world outside turns gray and cold.
-Right on cue, tiny topknots of flowers jut from colorful yellow pockets (called cyathia) while the bracts—actually modified leaves—take on colors that sing to you from across the room.
+Right on cue, tiny topknots of flowers jut from colorful tiny yellow pockets (called cyathia) while the bracts—actually modified leaves—take on colors that sing to you from across the room.